Wilfredo Camacho

+The Bolivian team that won its first Copa América in 1963.
+Standing: Max Ramírez, Eduardo Espinoza, Wilfredo Camacho, Roberto Caínzo, Eulogio Vargas and Arturo López.
+Couching: Ramiro Blacutt, Máximo Alcócer, Víctor Agustín Ugarte, Ausberto García and Fortunato Castillo.

 Wilfredo Camacho (born 21 June 1935) is a Bolivian former footballer.
 He played in nine matches for the Bolivia national football team from 1963 to 1967.
 He was also part of Bolivia's squad that won the 1963 South American Championship.